Kalamazoo Valley Community College logo

 Key Highlights

-• Established on August 1, 1966, by nine supporting school districts.
+• Established in 1966 by a collaborative effort of nine local school districts.

 • Led by current President L. Marshall Washington, appointed in 2018.